awilliamson10/2004Scape-dev/docs/server/core-concepts/database-models.md

 # Database Models

-This document describes the database schema and models used in the Lost City Server for persisting player and game data.
+This document describes the database schema and models used in the 2004Scape Server for persisting player and game data.

 ## Overview